-The DfE requires that you provide your NQSW with the following support, which is included in the Standards for Employers of Social Workers;
+The Department for Education requires that you provide your NQSW with the following support, which is included in the Standards for Employers of Social Workers:

-You can use the record of support and progressive assessment or a learning agreement to record this information.
-All NQSW’s must have a learning agreement in place.
+You can use record of support and progressive assessment or the learning agreement to record this information.

-The record of support and progressive assessment or the learning agreement can also be used to record any concerns or issues.
+The record of support and progressive assessment or the learning agreement can also be used to record any issues or concerns.

 If any concerns are raised about the capability of the NQSW, the ASYE assessor should speak with the ASYE co-ordinator and HR.

 Any capability issues raised during the ASYE will need to be managed separately through performance management procedures.